 6. Fulfilment & aspirations

-The most well-rounded way of changing our life’s perspectives is paying attention to our personal needs.
-These can be anything related to passions, pleasures, achievements, creativity, social lives or spirituality.
+The most well-rounded way of changing our life’s perspectives is by paying attention to our personal needs.

 7. Social relationships